cbyrohl/scida/docs/getting_started.md

 ## Installation

-astrodask can be installed via [PyPI](https://pypi.org/). astrodask requires a Python version between 3.9 and 3.11.
+scida can be installed via [PyPI](https://pypi.org/). scida requires a Python version between 3.9 and 3.11.

 !!! tip "Encapsulating packages"
     We recommend encapsulating your python environments.
 For example using [anaconda](https://www.anaconda.com/) or [virtualenv](https://virtualenv.pypa.io/en/latest/).